konstulov/Deep-Reinforcement-Learning-ND/p1_navigation/Report.md

 Additionally, there was a slight improvement in the training convergence speed (to achieve the score of 15.0) going from DQN to Double/Dueling DQN.
 However, the best training performance (to achieve the score of 15.0) was achieved by applying the Dueling Network in the Double DQN setting.
 The plot below shows the training progress of the Dueling Double DQN algorithm.

 ![Training Progress][image1]
+The environment was solved in 465 episodes achieving an average score of 15.02.

 ### Ideas for the Future